sandeep026/casuno/README.md

 **Note**: Not a limiation of the wrapper but it is important to construct the NLP using Opti() such that the expression graph is efficient.
 As this user dependent, it adviced to follow best practices mentioned in casadi's Github Wiki.

-### Environment Note
-This code was developed and tested on Windows.
-Remove `chp 65001` from `casuno.py` if it causes errors on your system.

 ### Quick start

 The repository includes: